 Key Attitude: “I’m free to love and serve my spouse even when he/she disappoints me.”

 Freedom.
 That’s the change that happens when one learns to depend on God instead of a god for one’s deepest questions—“Will anyone love me?”
 “Am I important to anybody?”
 In Christ the answer’s always, “Yes!”
-Such lavish, underserved love casts out fear of what others may think or do.
+Such lavish, undeserved love casts out fear of what others may think or do.
 Since Jesus answers our questions we live with new purpose—“I’m free to love and serve my spouse even when he/she disappoints me.”

-Characterized by: Depth and Other-Centeredness
+Characterized by Depth and Other-Centeredness